All Episodes

 He said, you have two pens.

-I said, yeah, I do.
+I said, yeah, I do, right here.

 Put them on the counter.

-and he says this might shock you a little bit but...
+And he says, this might shock you a little bit, but...

-well alright I think maybe we're back
+I think maybe we're back.

-But I'll tell you what, we just lost all the calls again.
+We just lost all the calls again.

 I repeat, we just lost all the calls again.

-So, we had an audio outage, actually we had, let me see what's happened so far.
+Actually, we had, let me see what's happened so far.

 So far, I've lost all of my calls twice.

-Once, we've lost our audio, our link, so that we can get audio from here to there.
+Once, we've lost our audio, which our link, so that we can get audio from here to there.

 And now we're back, and once again, we've lost all of our calls.